Hi. We're Jack and Seth.

 It takes a village.

-Meet the squad.
+Meet the rest of the squad.

 Justin Wardell (TWL Technical Director) is a 10-year veteran of the lighting industry who holds a degree in Theatrical Lighting from Washington University in St. Louis.
 Justin’s career began designing for theater and dance, which evolved into larger and more divergent projects.
 For the past 8 years, Justin has been working as an Account Executive for lighting firms that specialize in the entertainment and architainment markets.
 Justin was recently hired as Sr. Account Director for Axxis Inc. in Louisville, where he collaborates with his clients to produce large scale public and private events across the country.
 He uses his experience as a lighting designer, along with design teams to develop unique solutions utilizing the latest in lighting, video, and audio technology.
 Past projects Justin has been involved in include lighting for casinos, museums, building facades, theaters, houses of worship, and public spaces.